know-how

 Quality control

-Weighing sugar cane is an essential step in controlling cane quality and sugar concentration, in strict compliance with appellation d’origine contrôlée regulations (sugar content over 14 Brix).
+Weighing the sugarcane is a crucial step that allows for controlling the quality and sugar content of the cane, in strict compliance with the Controlled Designation of Origin regulations (sugar content above 14 Brix).

-The crushing that extracts the juice from the sugar cane is carried out a few hours after harvesting, to preserve the freshness of the cane and the aromas of the distilled cane juice.
-After three successive grindings, the sugar cane has yielded all its juice.
-The dry fiber that remains, known as “bagasse”, is used to fuel the fireplaces of steam boilers.
+The crushing, which extracts the juice from the sugarcane, is carried out a few hours after harvest to preserve the freshness of the cane and the aromas of the distilled cane juice.

 FERMENTATION